Leyland Olympian: Bodies

-Orders
+Operators

 United Kingdom

-The Leyland Olympian was popular in the United Kingdom, with orders from operators both before and after privatisation.
+The Leyland Olympian was highly popular in the United Kingdom, with orders from operators both before and after privatisation.
 It was purchased by many National Bus Company subsidiaries.

 Although London Buses primarily purchased the Leyland Titan, in 1984 it took delivery of three Olympians.
 Between 1987 and 1992, a further 350 Olympians were purchased.
-The last were withdrawn in 2005, although some were converted to open top buses and remain in use with The Original Tour.
+The last were withdrawn in 2005, although some were converted to open top buses and remained in use with The Original Tour.
 London Country purchased 102.

-Lothian Buses purchased over 200, but all were removed by 2009.
+Lothian Buses purchased over 200, but all were withdrawn by 2009.

 South Wales Transport ordered 7 of these in 1985 registered C901-C907 FCY.
 These remained in service with First Cymru until 2005.

-The last remaining Leyland Olympians were removed from service in December 2016 as they did not comply with Disabled Access Regulations.
+The last remaining Leyland Olympians in regular revenue-earning service were withdrawn by Rotala-owned Preston Bus in December 2016.
+Both the Leyland Olympian and its Volvo successor were withdrawn by public service operators ahead of a 1 January 2017 deadline set by the Public Service Vehicles Accessibility Regulations 2000 (PSVAR), which mandated that all public double-decker buses in the United Kingdom had a step-free entrance and at least one wheelchair space available.

+Exports

 Greece

-EAS of Athens received 19 Leyland Olympians in 1983, plus the Demo previously trialed in 1982.
-They were all withdrawn by 1 October 1994.
-One of them is preserved.
+The state-owned Urban Transport Company (Επιχείρηση Αστικών Συγκοινωνιών, ΕΑΣ) of Athens received 20 Leyland Olympians in 1983, with one being a demonstrator model delivered to the operator for trials in 1982.
+These were all withdrawn by 1 October 1994; one of them is preserved.

 Hong Kong

 Between 1981 and 1993, Kowloon Motor Bus purchased 906 Olympians, with all but four having Alexander bodywork.
 Some were later repatriated to the United Kingdom, including 22 converted to open top configuration by The Big Bus Company.

 China Motor Bus purchased 37 Olympians between 1981 and 1993.
 All 35 three-axle Olympians passed to New World First Bus, with the entire batch of ten non-air-conditioned buses being sold to FirstGroup who repatriated them to the United Kingdom for use at their East Counties, Glasgow, Manchester and PMT subsidiaries.

-Citybus purchased 294 new Olympians including 2-axle Leyland Olympians (#7, #12, #14, #15, #17, #18).
-In 1990, Citybus numbering system was changed to finally remove the prefixes.
-In the early to mid 1990s, selected 2-axle Leyland Olympians were converted to open-top where it is used for private hire services, to complement AEC Routemaster, however these were withdrawn gradually after 2001. #7 was the last 2-axle Leyland Olympian in Hong Kong, where it was retired in 2009 and eventually scrapped.
+Citybus purchased 294 new Leyland Olympians including 2-axle Olympians (#7, #12, #14, #15, #17, #18).
+In 1990, the Citybus fleet numbering system was changed to remove the prefixes.
+In the early to mid 1990s, selected 2-axle Leyland Olympians were converted to open-top for use on private hire services, complementing the operator's AEC Routemasters, however these were withdrawn gradually after 2001. #7 was the last 2-axle Leyland Olympian in Hong Kong, where it was retired in 2009 and eventually scrapped.
 In 2003, 54 were repatriated to the United Kingdom to operate express services for Megabus.

 All Hong Kong franchised Olympians had been withdrawn by October 2011.
 The non-franchised, open-topped, air-conditioned double deckers and private hire buses were withdrawn by 2015 due to their non-compliance with Hong Kong's emission regulations.
 Citybus #391 was the last Leyland Olympian to ever run in Hong Kong.